Shingles: symptoms, treatment and prevention

 Common conditions

-Shingles: Symptoms, treatment and more
+Shingles: symptoms, treatment and prevention

-Did you develop chickenpox as a child?
-According to statistics, it’s highly likely you did, even if you can’t remember.
-“A surprising 95% of Australians have evidence of antibodies to the contagious chickenpox virus, even though they never had obvious symptoms,” says Associate Professor John Litt, a member of the Scientific Advisory Committee of Australia’s Immunisation Coalition.
+“A surprising 95% of Aussies have evidence of antibodies to the contagious chickenpox virus, even though they never had obvious symptoms,” says Associate Professor John Litt, a member of the Scientific Advisory Committee of Australia’s Immunisation Coalition.
 As a result, practically all adults are at risk of developing shingles.

-What is shingles and how is it related to chickenpox?
+What’s shingles and how is it related to chickenpox?

 Chickenpox (also called varicella) isn’t just a childhood illness – it can occur at any age, and can be more severe in adulthood.
+This is why it’s recommended that all children receive the first of two vaccination for chickenpox when they’re 18-months-old as part of the normal vaccination schedule.

 However, the virus can ‘awaken’ later in life.
 When this happens, it’s called shingles (also known as herpes zoster).
 You can only get shingles if you’ve previously had chickenpox.

 ”After catching chickenpox, the varicella zoster virus that causes it usually lays dormant causing no problems,” explains Dr Khayyam Altaf, Chair of Specific Interests Aged Care for the Royal Australasian College of General Practitioners.
 “However, in some individuals it can reactivate, leading to shingles.”